josuebarrera/GenEra/README.md

 Otherwise, you can install the dependencies independently and then include genEra, Erassignment and hmmEra to your PATH.

 If you're planning to use the JackHMMER reassessment, you'll also need to manually install all the R dependencies meantioned above.

-We will also release a Docker container soon!!!

 Once you finished, you can test whether genEra was installed correctly by running: